 Ayer ms 1515 (which is the oldest surviving source text) is merely referenced as “las historias del origen de los indios” and has no actual title.
 Carl Scherzer used this as a formal title in his 1857 edition, but it was Charles Étienne Brasseur de Bourbourg who coined “Popol Vuh” in his 1861 edition titled “Popol Vuh.
 Le Livre Sacré.¨ But Brasseur so trashed Scherzer’s work, and Brasseur included such a lengthy 262-page prefatory “dissertation” that Brasseur’s edition became regarded as more authoritative.
 Furthermore, Brasseur concealed the fact that he possessed the Ayer manuscript in his library.
 After Brasseur’s death, the manuscript passed to Alphonse Pinart and then to Edward E. Ayer who donated it to The Newberry Library in 1911 where it was not (re)discovered until 1941.
 This long period of unavailability prevented anyone from ever correcting Brasseur’s arbitrary title and it has stuck ever since.

-The phrase “Popol Vuh” IS in the manuscript
+The phrase “Popol Vuh”